telerik/kendo-react/docs/knowledge-base/rangeslider-show-value-as-tooltip.md

 This is an example showcasing how to limit the value:

 {% meta height:760 %}
+{% embed_file inputs/rangeslider-show-value-as-tooltip/app.jsx preview %}
-{% embed_file inputs/rangeslider-show-value-as-tooltip/main.jsx preview %}
+{% embed_file inputs/rangeslider-show-value-as-tooltip/main.jsx %}
 {% endmeta %}